luk036/ellipsoid-method/ell-review.md

 # Introduction

 The ellipsoid method has an unfavorable reputation due to its perceived slowness for solving large-scale convex problems in comparison to the interior-point method [@unknown].
 However, this perception is unfair.
 Unlike the interior-point method, the ellipsoid method does not necessitate an explicit evaluation of all constraint functions.
 It solely requires a *separation oracle* that provides a *cutting-plane* (@sec:cutting-plane).
 This makes the method ideal for problems with a large number, or even an infinite number, of constraints.
-Aonther complaint is that the method cannot exploit sparsity.
+Another complaint is that the method cannot exploit sparsity.
 However, while the ellipsoid method cannot take advantage of the sparsity of the problem, the separation oracle can utilize certain structural types.

 In @sec:robust, robust optimization is discussed...